-FIFA (the international governing body for soccer) currently recognizes 509 male soccer players who have earnt 100 or more caps for their international team.[source]
+FIFA (the international governing body for soccer) currently recognizes over 500 male soccer players who have earned 100 or more caps for their international team.[source]

-However, the top 3 soccer players who have earned more caps than another player are:
+However, the top 3 men’s soccer players who have earned more caps than any other player are:

-Claudio Suárez comes in at third place on the list of most-capped soccer players.
+SOH Chin Ann comes in third place on the list of most-capped soccer players.

-Playing as a defender for Mexico between July 1992 and June 2006 Claudio Suárez earned his caps over a period of 13 years, 310 days.
+Playing as a defender for Malaysia between November 1969 and October 1984, SOH Chin Ann earned his caps over a period of 14 years and 11 months.

 Most caps in women’s soccer

-In women soccer, there are 342 soccer players who have earnt 100 or more caps for their country.
+In women’s soccer, 342 players have earned 100 or more caps for their country.

 The top 3 most-capped women’s soccer players are:

-Playing for the United States between August 1987 and November 2010 she earned her 354 caps over 23 years and 2 months.
+Playing for the United States between August 1987 and November 2010, she earned 354 caps over 23 years and two months.

-Canadian soccer player Christine Sinclair is the third most-capped women’s soccer player in history earning her 296 caps between March 2000 and 10 March 2020.
+Canadian soccer player Christine Sinclair is history’s second most-capped women’s soccer player, earning 323 caps between March 2000 and April 2023.